 I wanted to give parents practical tips that are backed by science.
 As a mom, I’m fighting the same fight as most parents.
 Sometimes you may let your kids have a Gatorade or let them skip brushing their teeth one night.
 Don’t give up.
 You may fall off the wagon, but we have to get back on for the health of our children.

-The book is split up in stages from pregnancy and birth to first birthday and beyond.
+The book is split up into stages from pregnancy and birth to first birthday and beyond.
 I also included a section on special needs because those children should still receive proper oral health care.

 CC: It seems like you’ve found a healthy balance between work, family and serving your community.
 What’s your secret?